 Unstable economic, political, regulatory and other conditions could adversely affect demand for our products or disrupt our operations in the United States and in international markets.
 The international nature of our operations subjects the Company to numerous risks, including political, civil and/or instability (including acts of terrorism, civil or social unrest, labor unrest, violence in connection with political or social events, and outbreaks of war and pandemics or other disease outbreaks).
 Both international and domestic operations are also subject to regulatory requirements and issues, including with respect to environmental matters.
 Any of these matters could result in sudden, and potentially prolonged, changes in domestic and international demand for our products.
-Further, ongoing developments in the U.S. political climate have introduced greater uncertainty with respect to tax policies, trade relations, tariffs and government regulations affecting trade between the U.S. and other countries.
-In particular, it remains uncertain what effects will continue in connection with the COVID-19 pandemic, its impacts, and the reactions of governmental authorities and others thereto will have on international trade and what impact any changes in international trade will have on the economy or on the businesses of the Company and those of its customers and its suppliers.
-In addition to considerations around the U.S. political climate, geopolitical concerns may also impact our business; for instance, we have experienced, and expect to continue to experience, the indirect impacts of the conflict resulting from Russia's invasion of Ukraine, including increases in the cost of raw and packaging materials and commodities (including the price of oil), supply chain and logistics challenges and foreign currency volatility, and it is not possible to predict the broader or longer-term consequences of this conflict or the sanctions imposed to date.
+Further, ongoing developments in U.S. politics and government have introduced greater uncertainty with respect to tax policies, trade relations, tariffs and government regulations affecting trade between the U.S. and other countries.
+For instance domestic sales may be impacted by changes in government issued incentives, such as tax rebates and credits, for renewable diesel producers.
+In addition to considerations around U.S. politics and government, geopolitical concerns may also impact our business; for instance, international conflicts could increase the cost of raw and packaging materials and commodities (including the prices of oil and natural gas), supply chain and logistics challenges and foreign currency volatility, and it is not possible to predict the broader or longer-term consequences of such conflicts.
 These developments, as well as the risks outlined above, could have a material adverse effect on the Company's business, financial condition and results of operations.